 Reservations can be made over-the-phone by calling (800) 350-7463 or directly on our website.
 Our rate policy offers price parity for direct bookings, so the rates are the same, regardless of which way you decide to book.

 There are no hidden fees, however all the rates are subject to 11% occupancy tax, and $15 per night Resort Fee, payable upon check out.
 Upon arrival, guests will be asked for the credit card and ID to check into their rooms.
 An authorization will be placed on the card (for the remaining balance and incidentals, an average of $100 per stay).
 For rental homes (Ski Slope Cabin, Villa and Lakehouse there is also a one-time Housekeeping Fee that varies per property from $150-$1,000).

-If you cancel your reservation for any reason, within the cancellation window, so 24h (Nov - Mar); 3 days (Apr - Oct) or 7 days on Holidays, your entire deposit will be refunded.
+If you cancel your reservation for any reason, within the cancelation window, so at least 7 days prior to the arrival date, your entire deposit will be refunded.
 We do understand emergencies also happen, so if you need to cancel your reservation immediately, please contact our Front Desk.
 We may be able to reschedule it or transfer your balance to a gift card to be used later.

 Once you make your reservation and pay a deposit (equal first night stay), your room and date are guaranteed.
 In a rare occurrence, like inclement weather or maintenance issues that cannot be fixed immediately, you will be offered an alternative accommodation.
 Re-locations or cancellations initiated by the Pines Resort are really rare and considered a last resort.